esciencecenter-digital-skills/python-intermediate-development-tno/episodes/12-virtual-environments.md

 ## Introduction

-So far we have cloned our software project from GitHub and inspected its contents and architecture a bit.
+So far we have cloned our software project from GitLab and inspected its contents and architecture a bit.
 We now want to run our code to see what it does - let us do that from the command line.
 For the most part of the course we will run our code